-RAs will be formally evaluated by the Residence Hall Coordinator 2 and Senior Manager of Student Residential Life.
-In the event that the RA fails to perform duties as expected, his/her contract will be terminated and he/she will not be reappointed.
-In case of such a termination, the RA will no longer receive a free single room and will be reassigned.
+RAs will be formally evaluated by the Residential Hall Coordinator and Senior Manager of Student Residential Life.
+In the event that the RA fails to perform duties as expected, his/her contract will be terminated, and he/she will not be reappointed.
+In case of such a termination, the RA will no longer receive a free room.